Medically reviewed by Drugs.com. Last updated on Aug 10, 2020.

 Use: Labeled Indications

-Management of cystic fibrosis patients with Pseudomonas aeruginosa.
+Cystic fibrosis: Management of cystic fibrosis in adults and pediatric patients ≥6 years of age with Pseudomonas aeruginosa.

 Hypersensitivity to tobramycin, other aminoglycosides, or any component of the formulation